In Deep (book)

 In Deep is a collection of eight science fiction short stories by American writer Damon Knight.
 The stories were originally published between 1951 and 1960 in The Magazine of Fantasy and Science Fiction, Rogue and other magazines.

-The book contains the short story "The Country of the Kind", considered by many to be Knight's finest and included in the The Science Fiction Hall of Fame, Volume One.
+The book contains the short story "The Country of the Kind", considered by many to be Knight's finest and included in The Science Fiction Hall of Fame, Volume One.

 The story "The Handler" was omitted from British editions of the book, published by Gollancz in 1964.